Visual & Media Arts Education

 STate education specialist in visual & media arts

-Perpich Center’s Visual and Media Arts Education Specialist works in professional and curriculum development, standards implementation, and the advancement of visual and media arts programs in schools across Minnesota.
-Responsible for statewide workshops, networks, and innovative initiatives that promote visual and media arts education, the Visual and Media Arts Education Specialist works with school districts, teachers, administrative teams, and post-secondary teacher preparation programs.
+Perpich Center’s Visual and Media Arts Education Specialist plays a crucial role in professional and curriculum development, standards implementation, and the advancement of visual and media arts programs in schools across Minnesota.
+Responsible for statewide workshops, networks, and innovative initiatives that promote visual and media arts education, the Visual and Media Arts Education Specialist collaborates with school districts, teachers, administrative teams, and post-secondary teacher preparation programs.

-Jeremy Holien is Perpich Center’s Visual and Media Arts Education Specialist and presents regularly on the cognitive value of arts education, artistic literacy, 21st century fluency, and public policy centered in the arts.
-Customized workshops and meetings can also be designed to meet a school’s needs including virtual professional development opportunities such as training, webinars, and presentations.
-As a member of the writing committee for the National Core Arts Standards in Media Arts (2014) and of the Minnesota Academic Standards in the Arts – Media Arts (2008 & 2018), our Visual and Media Arts Specialist is knowledgeable and prepared to meet your needs.
-Along with the new standards and benchmarks, Holien actively engages in many related topics including:
+Jeremy Holien is Perpich Center’s Visual and Media Arts Education Specialist.
+He is a renowned presenter on the cognitive value of arts education, artistic literacies, 21st century fluencies, and public policy centered in the arts.
+Customized workshops and meetings are available to meet a school’s needs including virtual professional development opportunities such as training, webinars, and presentations.

 • Curriculum mapping